-- Impurity defect
+- Frenkel defect

-- Non-Stoichiometric defect
+- Schottky defect

 Fundamentally, they are of two types:

-Vacancy defect: When an atom is not present at their lattice sites, then that lattice site is vacant and it creates a vacancy defect.
-Due to this the density of a substance decreases.
+- Vacancy defect: When an atom is not present at their lattice sites, then that lattice site is vacant and it creates a vacancy defect.
+Due to this, the density of a substance decreases.

 - Interstitial defect: It is a defect in which an atom or molecule occupies the intermolecular spaces in crystals.
-In this defect, density of the substance increases.
+In this defect, the density of the substance increases.

-A non ionic compound mainly shows vacancy and interstitial defects.
+A non-ionic compound mainly shows vacancy and interstitial defects.
 An ionic compound shows the same in Frenkel and Schottky defect.

 - It is also known as dislocation defect.

-- Density of a substance remains unchanged.
+- The density of a substance remains unchanged.